monyarm/NovelVM/README.md

     timidity -ir 7777

-Now you can start ScummVM and try selection TiMidity music output.
+Now you can start NovelVM and try selection TiMidity music output.
 By default, it will connect to localhost:7777, but you can change host/port via the `TIMIDITY_HOST` environment variable.
-You can also specify a "device number" using the `SCUMMVM_MIDIPORT` environment variable.
+You can also specify a "device number" using the `NOVELVM_MIDIPORT` environment variable.

 ### 7.8) Using compressed audio files

 #### 7.8.1) Using MP3 files for CD audio

 Use LAME or some other MP3 encoder to rip the cd audio tracks to files.
-Name the files track1.mp3 track2.mp3 etc. ScummVM must be compiled with MAD support to use this option.
+Name the files track1.mp3 track2.mp3 etc. NovelVM must be compiled with MAD support to use this option.
 You will need to rip the file from the CD as a WAV file, then encode the MP3 files in constant bit rate.
 This can be done with the following LAME command line: